Kvenli/FCC-challenges/README.md

 14. Chunky Monkey:
 A function that takes an array(parameter) and splits it into subarrays with a length equal to the parameter "size".

+15. Apply Functional Programming to Convert Strings to URL Slugs(Functional Programming):
+A function that takes a String and returns a new one which replace the espaces for hyphens